 So, chapter 4 is called “Don’t feed the trolls”.
 So befitting for a games manga, I thought to myself when I first read the chapter’s title.
-As we enter this story’s chapter we see that Amadous was sent back to “the base”, so to speak, while he meets there the guy who he has a beef with, after he was sent by him exactly in the “wolf’s den” (or dragon’s den as he main character says himself) for – and I quote – lulz!
+As we enter this story’s chapter we see that Amadous was sent back to “the base”, so to speak.
+He meets there the guy who he has a beef with, after he was sent by him exactly in the “wolf’s den” (or dragon’s den as he main character says himself) for – and I quote – lulz!

 Fellow…Fellow?!
 You sent me into the dragon’s den to have my ass handed to me!
 You are not my fellow anything!!!… Getting your kicks at the expense of others!
 Bastards with nothing better to do than waste people’s time… I hate people like you!

 I believe by now you already got an idea about why this is a favorite part of mine.
-Not only is a really appropriate piece in the context of the manga, but also shows a more human side to the character and gives it the depth of the real world gaming, showing us the beef between beginner gamers and that type of gamers with experience.
+Not only is a really appropriate piece in the context of the manga, but also shows a more human side to the character.
+It gives it the depth of the real world gaming.
+Shows us the beef between beginner gamers and that type of gamers with experience.

 What follows next?
-Well, we’re being slowly but surely introduced to the “magic system” of the manga which I very much like.
+Well, we’re being slowly but surely introduced to the “magic system” of the manga!
+Which I very much like.
 It is well thought and applied very nicely to the context of his story.

 And it doesn’t stop there, as Anchor continues telling him that although he has some spirit inside him, he hates to break it to him but spirit isn’t going to get him anywhere because “this isn’t some anime or manga” and that “no deus ex machina is going to save him at the last second”.
 The subtlety of this particular sentence is absolutely glorious!
 At least to me.
 And again I’m all like ..
 Yes, yes, I see what you did there!